-Colonial Downs currently operates nine satellite wagering facilites located from the Tidewater area to Richmond to Scott County.
-The Code of Virginia was changed in 2004 to allow the holder of an unlimited license to operate 10 satellite wagering facilities, and as a result Colonial Downs could conceivably open one more facility if a referendum were to be passed in the proposed locality.
+Colonial Downs currently operates eight satellite wagering facilities.
+The Code of Virginia was changed in 2004 to allow the holder of an unlimited license to operate 10 satellite wagering facilities, and as a result Colonial Downs could conceivably open two more facilities if a referendum were to be passed in a proposed locality.

 As the internet has become more popular, advanced deposit account wagering has accounted for a larger percentage of the total dollars wagered on horseracing in Virginia.
-Advanced deposit wagering gives the citizens of Virginia the option of betting from home by phone or through a computer, especially for those that do not live near the racetrack or a satellite wagering facility.
-Advanced deposit wagering will account for approximately 18% of the total wagered on horseracing in Virginia for the calendar year 2007.
+Advanced deposit wagering gives the citizens of Virginia the option of betting from home by phone or through a computer.
+Advanced deposit wagering will account for approximately 21% of the total wagered by Virginia residents for the calendar year 2009.

-The aging of the population in Virginia will not have any impact on the VRC or its ability to deliver services and as a result will not require any changes to the way in which the VRC performs its functions.
+The aging of the population in Virginia will have minimal impact on the VRC's ability to deliver services and as a result will not require any changes to the way in which the VRC performs its functions.